Bruised Aussies look to regroup in house of Paine

 But fate intervened when he suffered a broken finger in a low-key Twenty20 match in November 2010, just four months after making his Test debut.

-The Tasmanian underwent seven surgeries to fix the damage and his numerous trips to the operating theatre meant his dreams of playing for the national side drifted away as Haddin stood rock-solid before the likes of Matthew Wade and Peter Nevill were handed the gloves.
+The Tasmanian underwent seven surgeries to fix the damage and his numerous trips to the operating theatre meant his dreams of playing for the national side drifted away as Haddin stood rock-solid before the likes of Matthew Wade were handed the gloves.

-Paine appeared doomed to see his Test career halted at just four appearances -- two against Pakistan in England in 2010 and two more in India later that year.
+Paine appeared doomed to see his Test career halted at just four appearances -- two against Pakistan in England and two more in India in 2010.

-He was so depressed at the state of his career that he was even on the verge of quitting to take up a job offer with cricket equipment manufacturer Kookaburra.

-He wasn't the only one surprised by the summons as many in the game expected Nevill to keep the gloves.
+He wasn't the only one surprised by the summons as many in the game expected Peter Nevill to be handed the gloves.

 Former Australia leg-spinner Stuart MacGill branded the selectors as "morons masquerading as mentors" for selecting Paine, a man who has only one first-class century to his name.